This article applies to users who have the Halo App version v1.47.476 or later on iPhone, or version v1.36.235 or later on Android.

 Fence Feedback Status

-All fence feedback is enabled because of high GPS level.
+All fence feedback is enabled because of high GPS signal strength.

-Fence feedback is limited to Return Whistles only, due to medium GPS level.
+Fence feedback is limited to Return Whistles only, due to medium GPS signal strength.

-Fence feedback is paused due to low GPS level.
+Fence feedback is paused due to low GPS signal strength.

 Fences are are set to Ignore.